 Indeed it is.
 Butenandt's research would essentially pave the way for our understanding of endocrine function in general, and steroids specifically.
 But why are hormones so critical to sports performance?
 Aren't hormones those evil demons that control your thoughts sophomore year of high school while you pine for the cute girl sitting next to you in English class?
 Sort of.

-Your body's growth depends on your cell's ability to clone themselves, as well as their ability develop from immature cells into specialized cells (such as bone cells, muscle cells, etc.) in a process called differentiation.
-Steroids are sometimes used in cancer patients for this reason; because cancer takes away cell differentiation.
+Your body's growth depends on your cell's ability to clone themselves, as well as their ability develop from immature cells into specialized cells (such as bone cells, muscle cells, nerve cells, etc.) in a process called differentiation.
+Steroids are sometimes used in cancer patients for this reason; because they help stimulate cell differentiation which is otherwise stripped of specialization.

 Just like you, the reader, needed to swim around your dad's private parts before becoming the twitter addicted eukaryote sitting before you, so do cells that work to enable your body's many systems.
 And that's what makes steroids, particularly anabolic agents, so critical to traits an athlete may feel gives them an advantage.